 - If the valid authors cannot agree on the content or authorship of the paper, then the paper cannot be published in its current form.
 However, if all the authors cannot agree, then it may be possible to break the paper down into sections where there is agreement, or where the contribution of individuals (or subgroups of the authors) might be published separately.

 - It should be noted that a person who meets the authorship criteria outlined in ANU policies Responsible Conduct of Research and Code of Research Conduct cannot be excluded as an author without their written permission.

 Disputes not able to be resolved at a local level

-- Disputes between authors which cannot be resolved by the persons concerned should be referred to a Research Integrity Advisor who will attempt to resolve the dispute through mediation.
+- Disputes between authors which cannot be resolved by the persons concerned should be referred to a Research Integrity Advisor who will attempt to resolve the dispute through mediation in confidence.
 Referral to a Research Integrity Adviser may be made to a Research Integrity Adviser outside the College in which the dispute has occurred.
 Research Integrity Advisers can be found at: https://researchservices.anu.edu.au/ori/responsible/index.php

-- If the dispute still cannot be resolved, the Deputy Vice-Chancellor (Research) or their delegate should be approached for a determination.
+- If the dispute remains unresolved, the Deputy Vice-Chancellor (Research and Innovation) or their delegate should be approached for a determination.